jkonecki/Glimpse.EventStore/README.md

 This is an alpha version of the plugin.
 May contain bugs.
 If you're lucky to find one, please report it on GitHub.

-Also, do not withhold any suggestions or feedback.
+Also, do not withhold any suggestions or feedback - @jakubkonecki.